 The one million dollar question that needs to follow these daydreams is, “how do these daydreams make you feel?”
 Create affirmations out of these feelings.
 Notice that these affirmations focus on feelings, not on what you do or have.

 - I am so happy and feel so loved by my husband.
 He supports me in my endeavors to become a great […].
 It makes me feel so proud of myself now that I’ve published my first children’s book and writing my second one.
 Writing is what I love doing.

 - I feel so proud of how my career is progressing now that I’m working with […].
 I feel excited about the promotion he has given me to become […] to develop myself toward becoming a […], I feel secure because he believes in me, and it helps me trust myself.

 - I had such a fun day with […].
 We decided to remove the hedge between our properties to create this beautiful park behind our homes.
 We trust each other fully and have so much fun choosing beautiful plants for our garden.

 Repeat this every day, preferably out loud.

-Now that you know your preferred feelings imagine which actions would bring you closer to these feelings.
-If you’d be the person in that affirmation, what would do?
+Now that you know your preferred feelings, imagine which actions would bring you closer to these feelings.
+If you’d be the person in that affirmation, what would you do?
 Biting down on old behavior or habits would not create a better future; it needs different actions.
 It is vital to do things differently now.
 Make this a conscious and, if needed, courageous action.
-If you keep on responding from pain, you will not change your situation.
+If you keep on responding to pain, you will not change your situation.